Banana Pudding Cups (Rich, Creamy & Homemade)

 Family style

 • Pour the pudding into a serving bowl and add your toppings.
-I would skip the crust for this option and concentrate on toppings.
+For this option, you can skip the crust to focus on the toppings.

 • Extra graham crumbs or cookie crumbs